benmaor13/Memory-Efficient-Audio-System-CPP/README.md

 # AudioEngine-CPP: High-Performance Memory-Managed Session Orchestrator

 ## Overview
 This project is a C++ simulation of a professional DJ track session manager.
 It is designed to handle complex audio resource orchestration within strict memory boundaries, simulating the hardware constraints of real-time embedded systems.
-The system manages a multi-layered hierarchy—from a persistent library to a fixed-capacity hardware cache and active mixing decks.
+The system manages a multi-layered hierarchy-from a persistent library to a fixed-capacity hardware cache and active mixing decks.

 * **This project was developed as a joint academic effort at Ben-Gurion University in collaboration with a project partner.**